ckeditor/ckeditor5/tests/manual/abbreviation-level-3.md

 ### Creating a form view

 We now need to create a dialog box with a form, which will include two input fields (for the abbreviation and the title), and the 'submit' and 'cancel' buttons.
-We'll do it in a seperate view.
+We will do it in a seperate view.
 Create a new file `abbreviationview.js` in the `abbreviation/` directory.

 We need to import a couple of things from our UI library, most importantly the {@link framework/guides/architecture/ui-library#view view} class.
-We'll also get the `ButtonView` and `LabeledInputView`, as well as useful helper functions - `createLabeledInputText()` and `submitHandler()`.
+We will also get the `ButtonView` and `LabeledInputView`, as well as useful helper functions - `createLabeledInputText()` and `submitHandler()`.
-We'll use 'check' and 'cancel' icons for our buttons.
+We will use 'check' and 'cancel' icons for our buttons.

-Let's create our `FromView` class, where we'll set a template for our abbreviation form.
+Let's create our `FromView` class, where we will set a template for our abbreviation form.

-In the `constructor` we'll pass `locale` that will allow us to access `t()` function, which helps localize the editor.
+In the `constructor` we will pass `locale` that will allow us to access `t()` function, which helps localize the editor.
 All strings enclosed in t() can be translated and change when the language of the editor changes.

 In the `render` function, let's add our `submitHandler()`, which intercepts a native DOM submit event, prevents the default web browser behavior (navigation and page reload) and fires the submit event on a view instead.